dominickpastore/ruddr/docs/development.rst

     # ...

-**The second way** to start using it is by creating a Python package with a ``ruddr.updater`` entry point.
-This requires slightly more work upfront (you have to create a ``pyproject.toml``), but has the advantage that it becomes very easy to publish your updater to PyPI for others to use, if you so choose.
+**The second way** to start using it is by creating a Python package with a ``ruddr.updater`` or ``ruddr.notifier`` entry point.
+This requires slightly more work upfront (you have to create a ``pyproject.toml``), but has the advantage that it becomes very easy to publish your updater or notifier to PyPI for others to use, if you so choose.
 If you want to go this route, you can follow these steps:

-1. Set up an empty directory for your package and put the module containing your updater inside.
-In the simplest case, the module may be a single ``.py`` file, but it can be a package with submodules, etc. For simplicity, we will assume the module is a single Python file, ``myupdater.py``, and the updater class inside is ``MyUpdater``.
+1. Set up an empty directory for your package and put the module containing your updater or notifier inside.
+In the simplest case, the module may be a single ``.py`` file, but it can be a package with submodules, etc. For demonstration, we will assume you have a notifier in a single-file Python module, ``mynotifier.py``, and the notifier class inside is ``MyNotifier``.

-2. If you intend to share your updater, e.g. on PyPI, GitHub, or otherwise, you may want to create a ``README.md`` in the same directory.
+2. If you intend to share your updater or notifier, e.g. on PyPI, GitHub, or otherwise, you may want to create a ``README.md`` in the same directory.

 3. Create a file ``pyproject.toml`` in the directory with contents similar to this::